zatarain/portfolio/docs/geo-football.md

 | `POST`    | `/stations`     | Create a station record in the system   | `200 OK`       | `400 Bad Request`, `500 Internal Server Error` |
 | `DELETE`  | `/stations/:id` | Delete a station from the system        | `200 OK`       | `404 Not Found`, `500 Internal Server Error`   |

 In order to hit the end-point of the API we can do it with the URL `https://api.ulises.zatara.in/end-point` either using a web browser or an application like [Postman][postman-website].
-For instance, if we would like to remove a record we can do it with `DELETE` HTTP request to `https://api.ulises.zatara.in/stations/68185` which would remove the record with `id = 68185` if it exists.
 Following is how a `POST` request would looks in Postman:

 ![image](https://github.com/zatarain/portfolio/assets/539783/07f86de0-b354-4a84-a442-8e900ff7c7fd)

-#### 🔚 GET `/stations`
+#### 📃 GET `/stations`

 This end-point doesn't receive any input ***yet*** and it returns a JSON with a list of stations within a fixed box [`(49.00, -7.00)`,`(60.00,  7.00)`] which is a box boundary to include United Kingdom.
 Following is a sample of the output data: